Our Team

 Ashleigh (Ngāpuhi), a business management graduate, applies her passion for water, health, sustainability, and Māori culture in research.

-Layla Christison, Student
+Layla Christison, Research Assistant

 A third-year Bachelor of Health Science student at Waipapa Taumata Rau, Layla is passionate about cultivating healthier environments in Aotearoa through dedicated research efforts.